Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 Images Stored in a Database

-That’s why it’s often preferable to store the images elsewhere.
-One option is to store them in your database.
+Another option is to store them in your database.
 This limits the size of the report definition, allows you to change an image once and have the change replicated across all reports, and lets you keep records together.

 And if you do store images in a database, you may decide to store them as BLOBs, or Binary Large Objects.
 (NOTE: This video shows how to use Windward to insert BLOBs stored in a database into your report.)